Camp Meds Is All About Your Kids Camp Medical Technician: Who Are They? And Can They Ensure Your Kids Safety?

 The average week had around 60 to 80 daily dosages to manage, organize, administer, and record.
 As well as several allergy concerns that would require light monitoring.
 This was actually the easy part of the camp sessions, as eventually, it becomes a matter of auto-pilot with the right organization and process.

 Dealing with random and serious incidents, however, as well as a constant slew of sudden upset tummies and homesickness, proved to be more challenging.
 That and the neverending struggle to find a consistent sleep schedule all proved mentally exhausting on a level that was surprising to me at the time.
-I never knew before just how much was demanded of this highly important role at kids camps.
+I never knew before just how much was demanded of this highly important role.

 The Camp Medical Technician is the Most Important Person in Ensuring Your Kids Safety at Camp and Handling All of Their Camp Meds.